Last Updated on December 13, 2021 by Dave Schoenbeck

 4. Redefine the path to promotion.

-Millennials want to have a scorecard and a more defined and faster path to the next promotion or experience.
+Millennials want a scorecard and a more defined and faster path to the next promotion or experience.

 Millennials are willing to work hard to reach the next rung in the corporate ladder, possibly to their detriment.
-However, if they don’t have a clear outline of what tasks, successes, or improvements will get them to that next position, they may feel like they’re working in the dark or simply working hard and going nowhere, leading them to start searching for new opportunities.
+However, suppose they don’t have a clear outline of what tasks, successes, or improvements will get them to that next position.
+In that case, they may feel like they’re working in the dark or simply working hard and going nowhere, leading them to search for new opportunities.

-Lay out a specific map for your millennial workers, so they know what your expectations are, what diverse areas they’re eligible to move into, and how long it will take them to make those leaps.
+Lay out a specific map for your millennial workers, so they know your expectations, what diverse areas they’re eligible to move into, and how long it will take them to make those leaps.

 5. Tune up your workplace culture

-This group of future stars responds very positively to enlightened managers and leaders that make them feel connected to your company.
-When you hone a work environment that is fun, energized, less rigid, and has a bigger vision in the marketplace and world, you will see your team flower.
+This group of future stars responds positively to enlightened managers and leaders who make them feel connected to your company.
+When you hone a work environment that is fun, energized, less rigid and has a bigger vision in the marketplace and world, you will see your team flower.

 I encourage you to let them have a voice in decision-making.
 The return on your patient investment in inclusion will be rewarded with inspired colleagues and loyalty.

-Leading Millennials can be a challenge, but it’s certainly a rewarding experience for both you as an executive and your younger team members.
-Don’t listen to the adverse opinions in the news and from your friends – start looking for new talent and give your business an unexpected edge.
+Leading Millennials can be challenging, but it can also be a rewarding experience for both you as an executive and your younger team members.
+Don’t listen to the adverse opinions in the news and from your friends—start looking for new talent and give your business an unexpected edge.

-If you want to learn more about attracting and retaining millennial employees, just Sign up for a complimentary one-hour coaching session with me.
+If you want to learn more about attracting and retaining millennial employees, Sign up for a complimentary video coaching session with me.

 Coach Dave